Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Stabilization of GAN training via noisy scale-space

+We present a data representation, namely noisy scale-space (NSS), that is designed to improve the stability of the optimization for GANs while preserving characteristic features in the generation process.
+The presented data representation is a balanced composition of the noise with the diffusion such that we can train GANs using the \textit{smoothed} data that is easy to create by the generator first, while flattening the fake distribution in the high-frequency domain, making the current solution be capable of learning the high-frequency information in the further steps.
+Formally, the noisy scale-space is given as

-where $k$ is typically the $3 \times 3$ Gaussian kernel, the symbol $\odot$ denotes the convolution, $\epsilon_t \sim N(0,\sigma)$, $\Phi_0 (y)=y$, and $t \in \mathbb{N}_0$, i.e., we apply the kernel and the noise to data simultaneously $t$-times.
-Figure~\ref{fig:real_images_with_filters} presents an example of image in the conventional noise-space, the conventional scale-space, and the proposed noisy scale-space.
-Figure~\ref{fig:image_variance} shows the image variance of the three data-representations using large data-sets.
+where $k$ is typically the $3 \times 3$ Gaussian kernel, the symbol $\ast$ denotes the convolution, $\epsilon_t \sim N(0,\sigma)$, $\Phi_0 (y)=y$, and $t \in [T]$, i.e., we apply the kernel and the noise to data simultaneously $T$-times.
+Figure~\ref{fig:real_images_with_filters} presents an example of image in (top) the conventional noise-space, (middle) the conventional scale-space, and (bottom) the proposed noisy scale-space.
+Figure~\ref{fig:image_variance} shows the image variance of the three data-spaces.

-The std. of noise ($\sigma$) balances the smoothing with the noise in the proposed data representation.
-The scale-space removes high-frequency information in image and decreases the image variance as in Figure~\ref{fig:image_variance}.
-We therefore tune $\sigma$ in the noisy scale-space such that the image variance is almost preserved over $t$.
-The noisy scale-space is robust to $\sigma$ for natural images as shown in Figure~\ref{fig:image_variance} and we employ $\sigma=0.15$ for all of the natural image data-sets in our experiments.
-Moreover $\sigma$ can be determined for any data-set using only the original data.
+The noise variance ($\sigma$) is the primal hyper-parameter that balances the diffusion with the noise in the proposed data representation.
+The conventional scale-space (diffusion) removes high-frequency information in image and decreases the image variance as shown in Figure~\ref{fig:image_variance}.
+We determine $\sigma$ in the noisy scale-space such that the image variance is almost preserved over $t$.
+The noisy scale-space is robust to $\sigma$ for natural images as shown in Figure~\ref{fig:image_variance} and we employ $\sigma=0.15$ for $64^2$-pixel images in our experiments.
+Moreover $\sigma$ can be determined using only the real images.